Are you really washing your dishes correctly? - RV Travel

 By Russ and Tiña De Maris

-Sadly, like a lot of us, things haven’t changed much in decades–OK, maybe sagging skin–but dish soap, no changes.
-Proctor & Gamble’s Dawn has been around since the 70’s, and was designed to work with water–lots of it.
+Sadly, like a lot of us, things haven’t changed much in decades.
+OK, maybe sagging skin – but dish soap, no changes.
+Proctor & Gamble’s Dawn has been around since the ’70s, and was designed to work with water – lots of it.
 Fill your sink with water, add a squirt of Dawn, then toss in the dishes and wishy-washy to your heart’s content.
 Result: Clean dishes, ready for a rinse.
-But, squirt a dash of Dawn on your sponge or rag and rub away on the dishes, there’s just not enough foam to get the oils, grime, and potentially bacteria off the of the dishes.
+But, squirt a dash of Dawn on your sponge or rag and rub away on the dishes – there’s just not enough foam to get the oils, grime, and potentially bacteria off of the dishes.

 You know what’s coming next.
 Yep, it’s the dawn of a new Dawn!
-[Drum roll, please] “Dawn Powerwash Dish Spray” comes in a spray bottle.
+[Drum roll, please.]
+“Dawn Powerwash Dish Spray” comes in a spray bottle.
 Shoot squirts out of the spray bottle, now dash with the dishcloth, and hey!
 Presto!
 Give that dish a rinse and it’s ready for the next use.
-No sink full of water–which could be a real plus for the boondocking set.
+No sink full of water – which could be a real plus for the boondocking set.
 First, you’ll use less precious fresh water, and take up less space in the gray tank.
-And, easier on the propane supply, as you’ll not need oceans of hot water to do the task.
+And, it’s easier on the propane supply, as you’ll not need oceans of hot water to do the task.

 Look for the new cleaning goop in stores after the turn of the year.